mtlynch/mediagoblin/docs/source/siteadmin/relnotes.rst

   (which will be the foundation for MediaGoblin's federation)
 - New theme: Sandy 70s Speedboat!

 - Metadata features!
-We also now have a json-ld context.
+We also now have a JSON-LD context.

 - Many improvements for archival institutions, including metadata support and featuring items on the homepage.
 With the (new!)